Sun Exposure

 | 11+ (extreme) | < 5 min; high erythema risk, avoid direct mid-sun |

-Spread these across the week; do not "stack" exposure.
+These are population approximations from exposure modelling, not titratable prescriptions: real dose varies widely with body-surface-area exposed, age (cutaneous 7-DHC declines over the years), and skin type, and the modellers' own conclusion is that precise self-titration is impractical.
+Spread exposure across the week; do not "stack" it.
 Time between sessions is what lets nucleotide excision repair clear UV-induced DNA lesions before they accumulate.

 Protect when exposure exceeds the synthesis dose